skafos/churn-model-demo/README.md

 * Build and train a model predicting cell phone churn with data on a public S3 bucket
 * Save this model to a private S3 bucket
 * Score new customers using this model and save these scores.
-* Access these scores via a generated API and S3.
+* Access these scores via an API and S3.

 ## Functional Architecture + Code